-We live in an ever-more globalised world.
-Not only have national economies become highly intermingled and interdependent, but humanity’s most pressing problems are increasingly cross-border issues.
-The capacities of individual governments to address these issues alone are limited, and there has been a growing attention paid towards the role businesses have to play.
+We live in an increasingly globalised world.
+Not only are national economies becoming more intermingled and interdependent, but humanity’s most pressing problems are increasingly cross-border issues.
+The capacities of individual governments to address these issues alone are limited, and there has been growing attention paid towards the role businesses have to play.

 In the 1990s, CSR began to gather steam on an international level.
-This decade saw high profile international events such as the UN Summit on the Environment and Development and the signing of the Kyoto Protocol on climate change, which, among other things, raised expectations on corporate behaviour.
-Moreover it was a period of rapid economic globalisation, and as companies expanded internationally they faced uneven regulatory frameworks and increased global visibility and reputational risk.
+This decade saw high-profile international events such as the UN Summit on the Environment and Development and the signing of the Kyoto Protocol on climate change, which, among other things, raised expectations on the benefits of CSR.
+Moreover, it was a period of rapid economic globalisation, and as companies expanded internationally they faced uneven regulatory frameworks and increased global visibility and reputational risk.

-Over the past few decades, expectations on corporate behaviour have continued to rise alongside greater public awareness around human rights, environmental protection and other issues.
-The institutionalisation of CSR is stronger than ever, as many companies have sought to adapt to this more socially-conscious customer base.
+Over the past few decades, expectations of corporate behaviour have continued to rise alongside greater public awareness around human rights, environmental protection and other issues.
+The institutionalisation of CSR is stronger than ever, as many companies have sought to adapt to this more socially conscious customer base.
 There is strong evidence to suggest that highlighting responsible business practices endows a company with clear competitive advantages.
-A study looking into the coffee industry, for example, found that Fair Trade certified growers enjoyed higher sales, despite higher prices.
+Fair Trade UK states their certified growers enjoy higher sales, despite higher prices.
 Indeed, recent studies have shown that a majority of consumers will choose to spend more money on a product from a ‘sustainable’ brand.
 Businesses seen as responsible also benefit from greater employee productivity and retention.
-So savvy companies have sought to protect their corporate image, seeing the direct impact it can have on relationships with investors, employees, and customers.
+So, savvy companies have sought to protect their corporate image, seeing the direct impact it can have on relationships with investors, employees and customers.

 Companies have developed a number of techniques to ‘green’ their image.
 Some examples include: